My Tool Kit

 Get Cushion

-Screwdrivers - Small screwdrivers that are good enough for taking the screws out of the movement or attaching the movement to the watch case
+Screwdrivers - Small screwdrivers that are good enough for taking the screws out of the movement or attaching the movement to the watch case.

-Get ScrewdriversCutting Pliers - Used to cut the feet of dial you can also use these to trim other parts.
+Get ScrewdriversCutting Pliers - Used to cut the feet of dial.
+You can also use these to trim other parts.
 You can trim the stem with these too.

 Get Vinyl Gloves